The National Folk Festival

 All manner of ethnic festivals dot Maryland's landscape, from Polish to African, Greek to Korean, and Caribbean to Ukrainian.
 Even the unique Baltimore "Bawlmer Hon" culture is celebrated at HonFest each June.
-The Caribbean Carnival and Parade in Baltimore's Druid Hill Park draws visitors from across Central Maryland and the District of Columbia in July as does the AFRAM Festival in August, Several festivals in Frederick, Hagerstown, Baltimore, Timonium and Prince George's County pay tribute to Hispanic and Latino cultures, with music, crafts and food.
+The Caribbean Carnival and Parade in Baltimore's Druid Hill Park draws visitors from across Central Maryland and the District of Columbia in July as does the AFRAM Festival in August.
+The annual Kunta Kinte Heritage Festival is held at the Annapolis City Dock in September.
+Several festivals in Frederick, Hagerstown, Baltimore, Timonium and Prince George's County pay tribute to Hispanic and Latino cultures, with music, crafts and food.

 The First Americans